notnightwolf/cleanopsT7_server/README.md

   "tempban_duration": "60"
 }
 ```
+- `anti_spoof`: If set to `true`, players will be forced to join solo to prevent others from spoofing their SteamID64 and bypassing ban management.

 - `api_key`: This is the unique key you receive from us on Discord.
 It is required to make your server visible inside the `cleanopsT7` server browser and to get access to our ban management database.

 - `live_steam_server_description`: The description that will appear in the server browser.